-- 2 If JRE plug-in is not installed, select YaST > Software Management.

-- 3 Search and install the Sun JRE plug-in.

-- 4 Reconnect to SSL VPN.
+- 2 If JRE plug-in is not installed, select YaST > Software Management to install it. - 3 Search for the Sun JRE plug-in and install it. - 4 Reconnect to the SSL VPN client.

 B.6 Unable to Connect to SSL VPN